-You can’t buy unlimited amounts of Bitcoin at Bitcoin ATMs–also called BTMs.
+You can’t buy unlimited amounts of Bitcoin from Bitcoin ATMs.
 No two operators are the same in how they handle their Bitcoin ATM limits, and the numbers may seem arbitrary or hard to find.
 In this article, we break down everything you need to know about Bitcoin ATM limits, what they range from, and why they exist.

 Why Do Bitcoin ATM Limits Exist?